 **Payment options: All major credit cards accepted.
 I also accept HSA (Health Savings account) cards and FSA (Flexible Spending Account) cards, as well as checks, cash, Venmo, and Paypal .

 **Session fees are due at the time of service.

 How many visits, and how often?

 Generally, I don’t ask clients to commit to a set number of sessions or timeline of appointments, but prefer to collaborate with you on a treatment plan that works for your goals and budget.

 “Do you accept insurance?”

-My practice is not affiliated with any insurance networks.
+Fletcher Therapy is not affiliated with any insurance networks.
 Clients pay for their sessions at the time of service, and I do not bill your insurance.
-However, I can provide you with a detailed receipt which you can submit to your insurance company – they may be able to reimburse you for all or part of your treatment on an “Out of Network” basis.
+However, I am happy to provide you with a detailed receipt which you can submit to your insurance company – they may be able to reimburse you for all or part of your treatment on an “Out of Network” basis.
 Contact your insurance provider and ask about their Out of Network coverage for mental health services.